martinfrere/test-typeorm/README.md

     auth_socket is the new plugin.
     mysql_native_password is the native MySQL authentication mode, it is less secure, but works fine for dev purposes.

-you will need to either use
+you will need to either use the SQL instruction :
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YourRootPassword'; (This is the method I used, need to flush the privileges afterwards).

 Or you can use the MySQL X DevAPI for Node.
 Find more info here : https://medium.com/codespace69/mysql-8-0-client-does-not-support-authentication-protocol-requested-by-server-consider-8afadc2385e2.
 I did not try this method.